dwilliams-github/homepage/client/src/text/resume.md

 ## Director, Research and Development, Verseon, Fremont, CA 2011–2018

 Responsible for managing Verseon’s Computational R&D efforts, including operations, planning, purchasing, and recruiting.
-Assisted in the production of promotional collatoral.
+Assisted in the production of promotional collateral.
 Assisted in the development of corporate-wide policies and procedures in preparation for Verseon's IPO.
 Continued to directly contribute to code development efforts.
 Assisted in Verseon’s drug development programs as needed.